Photography Tips For Better Travel Photos

 Adding a person into your image is a guaranteed way to gain your viewers attention.
 Showcasing a person in your travel photos adds perspective, scale, and helps your associate themselves in the scene.

-The tricky part can be finding someone to be in your photos, especially those travelling alone.
+The tricky part can be finding someone to be in your photos, especially those traveling alone.
 The easiest way to solve this problem is with the help of your cameras self timer and a tripod!
 You can take countless self portraits this way without having to rely on anybody else.
 Plus it can be fun to play both model and photographer.

 If you aren’t about those self portraits, you can try to utilize people already walking through your frame.
-If you are travelling with someone then life’s a breeze and they have signed up to be your model whether they like it or not.
+If you are traveling with someone then life’s a breeze and they have signed up to be your model whether they like it or not.
 Just maybe buy them a beer or three in appreciation.

 Shoot at Golden Hour

-Whenever I am travelling I make a point of planning to shoot every sunrise and sunset.
+Whenever I am traveling I make a point of planning to shoot every sunrise and sunset.
 That first and last hour of light is by far the most magical and is where all your best shots will come from.

 Since I know the area I’m visiting is guaranteed to offer incredible photo ops, why not capture it in the best lighting possible?

-I always like to arrive an 30-40 minutes before sunrise to allow some time to get situated.
+I always like to arrive 30-40 minutes before sunrise to allow some time to get situated.
 Nothing’s worse than struggling to find the best angle while the best light’s starting to fade away.

 Don’t be that person, show up early!